Chapter Twenty-Seven: Criminal Hero

 He was supposed to confront her.
 Itsuki's entire plan hinged on her distracting him and signaling Itsuki to where she was.
 She'd been so sure that by being a little in front of the other slaves that her former master would target her first.
 But that was out of character for him to just pass the first slave over… did he possibly realize that she wasn't one of his slaves?
 Had he checked his HUD as he approached her and-

 "You, what is this!?"

 Maya turned her head.
 The noble had stopped in the middle of the group of slaves.
-He was gripping a small demi-girl covered in hair like a mole by her arm.
+He was gripping a small demi-girl covered in hair by her arm.
 She squeaked in terror.

 The noble pulled a whip almost as if out of nowhere, and cracked at the tile in front of the slave.
-Causing her to fall back.
+She fell back in shock.
 "You all were warned about the price of displeasing me!"
 He said angrily.
 "Are you saying the rest of you want to join the execution with her!"

 "Now, you're coming with me-"

 The noble and all the slaves in the hallway turned their heads.
 The remains of a shattered vase rested at Maya's feet.